 Withdraw your application

 If all else fails, don’t forget that you’re never obligated to proceed in the interview process.
-Just as they’re interviewing you, you’re interviewing them, and can politely let them know that you’d like to withdraw your application if at any point if you’ve decided this position isn’t for you.
+Just as they’re interviewing you, you’re interviewing them.
+You can politely let them know that you’d like to withdraw your application if at any point if you’ve decided this position isn’t for you.